 We've partnered with our friends at The Show Must Go On...Line to bring you LAT Listen, a series of audio plays on our YouTube channel, free to enjoy any time!

 *To redeem Flex Pass tickets, ticket holders must call (814) 255-6515 and speak with a member of the Community Arts Center staff.
-Flex Pass tickets must be redeemed by the Wednesday before the performance you wish to attend - no Flex Passes will be accepted at the door.
-If a performance is already sold out, CAC will not be able to accommodate Flex Pass ticket redemptions, and the Pass holder will have to choose a different performance date.
+Flex Pass tickets must be redeemed by the Monday before the performance you wish to attend - no Flex Passes will be accepted at the door.
+If a performance is already sold out, CAC will not be able to accommodate Flex Pass ticket redemptions, and the Pass holder will have to choose a different performance date – Pass holders can switch tickets for shows that are the same tickets price.
+For example, if the Pass holder cannot attend a Shortwave production, they can transfer their two tickets to another Shortwave show and receive four tickets to a different Shortwave production.

 Angela R. Godin (Director)- Angela is the Executive Director of the Community Arts Center of Cambria County, where she develops and navigates the Center’s programming, special events, fundraising campaigns, marketing, and grant writing initiatives.
 Angela is a Cum Laude graduate from the University of Pittsburgh with a Bachelor of Arts in Theatre Arts.
 She worked as an independent contractor in art related fields for over eleven years.
 This experience included directing over twenty plays and musicals, performing in close to forty productions, as well as vast experience in choreography, dance instruction, stage-managing, lighting design, sound design and production management/administration.
 Her repertoire comprises of directing theatre festivals, studio theatre projects, acting camps, training seminars and teaching theatre courses to all ages.
 Angela has over twenty years of dance training and/or instructing.
 She is a member of Life Church in Windber, PA.
 She’s thrilled to be bringing her directing skills to the Center by expanding the Log Art Theatre division.
 In In 2018, Angela was accepted into the National Arts Marketing Project Cohort 2, a two-year program through Americans for the Arts, and was the honoree in Arts & Letters for the 2019 Tribute to Women.